RobertZygmuntLehr/RobertZygmuntLehr/README.md

 <h1 align="left">Hi, 👋 I'm Robert Lehr</h1>

 ## In today's data-driven economy, I see being data literate as requisite for effectively understanding and constructing meaningful narratives with the data we're given.
 - I aim to uncover patterns that guide teams toward well-informed decisions and contribute to their objectives and growth.
-Explore my projects here: [__Data Science Portfolio__](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main)
+Explore my repositories or search by topic in the [__Data Science Portfolio__](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main)

 <h3 align="left">My Languages and Tools:</h3>